 Embarking on a career

-In Istomin’s case, Serkin and then Busch discouraged him from seeking easy success.
+In Istomin’s case, both Serkin and Busch discouraged him from seeking easy success.
 He played Rachmaninoff’s Third Concerto only once, when he was 19 years old, after which he devoted himself completely to the great composers and the most intimidating masterworks.
-He was convinced from the outset that success with the public and the recognition from his peers would only come from in-depth work, and not from a communication strategy.
+He was convinced from the outset that success with the public and recognition from his peers would only come from in-depth work, and not from any strategic marketing.

 For Kapell, evolution took longer.
 His debut and choice of repertoire, combined with his attitude towards the media, seemed to reflect a more frantic search for success.
 His manager Arthur Judson had taken charge of Kapell’s promotion, striving to create the image of a handsome young romantic artist, with a brooding melancholic air, capable of seducing the female public.
 He then entrusted a well-known press agent to make him a star in the musical firmament.
 Constance Hope was already working for famous musicians such as Heifetz, Reiner, Stokowski, Lily Pons and Rosa Ponselle.
 She managed to get articles and photos published in numerous newspapers, including the celebrity magazines.
 He was even compared to Sinatra!
 He was asked to talk about his private life, and to pose with his family or while painting.
 Kapell often looked uncomfortable in these photos, but for a time, he tried to go along with the game.
 Motivated by his own thinking and by Istomin’s example, he soon distanced himself from the star system.
 To do this, he had to free himself from the influence of his entourage, and in particular from Olga Samaroff.